Think Tank

 Panel

-Agentic Security: Trust, Control, and Resilience in Autonomous Systems
+Agentic AI and Security: Trust, Control, and Resilience in Autonomous Systems

 As agentic AI systems evolve from experimental tools to enterprise-grade digital workers—capable of making decisions, taking actions, and adapting in real time—they introduce a new paradigm of both possibility and risk.
 Unlike traditional automation, agentic AI operates with greater autonomy, raising urgent questions for security leaders: How do we ensure control?
 How do we manage risk when systems learn, act, and adapt independently?